 Scattering or interring of ashes is often a very special, reflective time after the busyness and impact of the funeral.
 Wherever or whenever you choose to scatter or inter ashes, I will help you make it meaningful and memorable with the right words, for person who has died, their family and friends and the location.
-My fee is £70.
+My fee is £100.

 Please feel free to contact me, if you have any questions, or would like to find out more about any of my funeral services.
 You can be reassured that I work regularly with many of the best funeral directors in Dorset, Devon and Somerset.